-Though 2 of the 3 stocks have risen and arithmetic average of the 3 stocks’ returns is +10%, your portfolio has lost money, as your biggest (and losing) position in stock ABC has outbalanced the two smaller positions.
-Had your portfolio been equally weighted (each stock 33.3%), its return would have been +10%.
-But you were unlucky to allocate more to ABC, the one stock that has lost in the end.
+Though two out of the three stocks have risen and arithmetic average of the three stocks’ returns is +10%, the portfolio has lost money as a whole, because the biggest (and losing) position in stock ABC has outbalanced the two smaller positions.

 For calculating average return of a portfolio or basket of stocks, arithmetic average is only suitable when all stocks have equal weights in the portfolio, which is rarely the case.
-When the weights are different, you need to take it into account and use weighted average instead.
+When the weights are different, we need to take them into account and use weighted average instead.